Introduction

 In particular, the description of tokenisation aims to model what's accepted as input to a function-like macro

-(a procedural macro or a by-example macro using the tt
+(a procedural macro or a by-example macro using the tt fragment specifier).

-It's not attempting to accurately model rustc
+It's not attempting to accurately model rustc's "reasons" for rejecting input,

-It's not attempting to describe rustc
+It's not attempting to describe rustc's "recovery" behaviour

 (where input which will be reported as an error provides tokens to later stages of the compiler anyway).